 There are, in fact, various effects on the tissues structure and function with this type of soft tissue release.
 The effects of active release techniques soft tissue therapy can be explained as such:

 Certified A. R. T. practitioners are able to locate areas of fibrotic tissue development in the body’s tissue.
 Using a combination of digital pressure and tissue motion, the practitioner is able to selectively “stretch” specific soft tissue structures which “breaks-up” adhesions both within, and between, tissues.
 By reducing the adhesions in the tissue, using specific exercises, and doing daily stretches that are prescribed, the body is better prepared to repair and replace the formerly fibrotic tissue with healthy tissue.

 When used in combination with a specifically tailored rehabilitation program, A. R. T. can help the body regenerate new tissues and correct biomechanical faults cause by overuse injury and adhesion development."

 Sports Massage is a form of massage typically used before, during, and after athletic events.

 The purpose of the massage is to prepare the athlete for peak performance, to drain away fatigue, to relieve swelling, to reduce muscle tension, to promote flexibility and to prevent injuries.

 Sports massage maintains the body in generally better condition.

-Pregnancy massage is massage therapy specifically tailored for the expectant mother's needs.
+Pregnancy Massage is massage therapy specifically tailored for the expectant mother's needs.
 It is also called pre-natal massage.The mother's body is properly positioned and supported during the massage, using a specifically designed pregnancy pillow .
-Proper positioning ensures comfort and safety for the mother and baby.
-Some massage techniques, such as deep tissue work, cannot be used.
-Certain areas of the body should be avoided during pregnancy.
+Proper positioning ensures comfort and safety for the mother.

 It's a popular complementary therapy during pregnancy for back pain, when choices for pain relief, such as medication, are often limited.